wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 This section begins the calculation loop at the starting transect.

+First, it slices through the elevation DataFrame to select the cross-section components required to complete the elevation change rate calculations:
+1. The survey stations of the first (earliest) elevation dataset,
+2. the elevations of the first dataset,
+3. the survey stations of a second (later) elevation dataset, and
+4. the elevations of the second dataset.

-The top subplot below shows that transect elevations were not measured at the same points/spacings between sedimentation surveys.
-To enable vertical elevation change calculations, we resample both datasets by linearly interpolating them onto their shared x-axis with a systematic spacing of 0.1 ft.
+Second, the program interpolates the two cross-sections to resample them onto the same set of survey stations.
+The plots below demonstrate why this is necessary.
+The top subplot shows that transect elevations were not measured at the same points/spacings between sedimentation surveys.
+These must match to enable vertical elevation change calculations, so we resample the datasets onto their shared x-axis with a systematic spacing of 0.1 ft.
 The bottom subplot displays the interpolated elevation data.
-Note
+The apparent increase in line thickness is an artifact of the much smaller sample spacing post interpolation.

 <p align="center">
   <img width="640" height="480" alt="2_interp" src="https://github.com/user-attachments/assets/b2c5579b-a189-4e87-a420-2acb7c188133" />
 <p/>

+In this example, the gray regions of the 1965 data were not interpolated because they do not share any x-values with the 1939 dataset.
+Any data excluded from the interpoltion procedure for this reason is not included in the later elevation change calculations by default.

 ## transect_sed_rate_statistics.py
 [![Matplotlib version](https://img.shields.io/badge/matplotlib-3.10.3-brightgreen)](https://pypi.org/project/matplotlib/)